Sigmmma/c20/src/content/contributing/readme.md

 * Pointer types (require type argument): ptr32, ptr64.
 * Variable-size types (require size argument): pad, UTF-8, UTF-16.

-# Contributor list
+# Contributors
 The primary maintainer of c20 is Conscars, with technical and content contributions from num0005, General-101, Krevil, gbMichelle, Mimickal (Donut), and [more](https://github.com/Sigmmma/c20/graphs/contributors).

-We extend a thanks to the developers involved in Halo over the years, including Bungie, Gearbox Software, Hired Gun, Certain Affinity, Saber Interactive, and 343 Industries.
+Much of the information on this site comes from the dedicated community of modders who have shared their knowledge in documents, forum posts, tutorials, and chats.
+Where known, we have included these acknowledgements on each page.
+We also extend a thanks to the developers involved in Halo over the years, including Bungie, Gearbox Software, Hired Gun, Certain Affinity, Saber Interactive, and 343 Industries/Halo Studios.

-Most of the community's knowledge comes from the hard work of modders who have researched, reverse engineered, experimented, and documented over the years.
-Our current understanding is built on a mountain of documents, forum posts, tutorials, and conversations.
-While we can't include everyone, we would at least like to thank the following people for their roles either writing or being a source for c20:

-{% thanksIndex /%}

 [sigmmma]: https://github.com/Sigmmma
 [yaml]: https://en.wikipedia.org/wiki/YAML